itarungm/SimpleCalculator/README.md

 ## Help

-If You need any help on this project, you can contact me at Tarun7Mandal@Gmail.Com.
+If You need any help on this project, you can contact me at Tarun7Mandal@Gmail.Com or (https://www.facebook.com/iTarunGM)

 ## Further help